Changes to Council Services

 Local authorities are responsible for a range of statutory services for people and businesses, such as waste collection, registrar services and highways inspections.

-Following the Government's announcement last night (Monday 23 March) instructing members of the public to stay at home, the council has announced measures designed to help people stay safe and reduce the pressure on the NHS, while keeping all of its statutory services operational.
+Following the Government's announcement on Monday 23 March instructing members of the public to stay at home, the council has announced measures designed to help people stay safe and reduce the pressure on the NHS, while keeping all of its statutory services operational.